pingcap/docs-dm/en/usage-scenario-downstream-more-columns.md

 In such cases, you can run the [`operate-schema`](manage-schema.md) command to specify for the table a table schema that matches the binlog event.
 The steps are as follows:

-1. Prepare the `CREATE TABLE` table schema statement that corresponds to data in the binlog event and save the statement in a file.
+1. Prepare the `CREATE TABLE` table schema statement that corresponds to data in the binlog event and save this statement in a file.
 For example, save the following table schema in the `db_single.t1-schema.sql` file:

     ```sql
     CREATE TABLE `t1` (